bananekis/gitlab-access-checker/README.md

 - List of groups the user is a member of and their permissions
 - List of projects the user is a member of and their permissions

+This enhancement provides more clarity on the level of access each user has within the groups and projects.

 The total number of users is also provided at the end of the output.

 ## Sample Output